 - The ability to consolidate existing validators.

-Lastly, a separate, but equally important upgrade is EIP-7002 – execution layer partial withdrawals.
+A separate, but equally important upgrade is EIP-7002 – execution layer partial withdrawals and exits.
 For validators that choose to increase MAX_EFFECTIVE_BALANCE,automatic withdrawal sweeps would cease until a validator’s balance exceeds 2,048 ETH.
-To allow validators some flexibility EIP-7002 would allow the manual triggering of partial withdrawals.
+To allow validators some flexibility EIP-7002 would allow the manual triggering of partial withdrawals (as well as exits).

 Why is EIP-7521 Being Included in Pectra?

-There is a large amount of networking overhead on Ethereum.
+Beyond this, there is a large amount of networking overhead on Ethereum.
 The network stands close to 1,000,000 validators and approximately 10,000 nodes.
 There have been issues discovered in testing once the validator set size gets close to 2,000,000 (see here).
-This is why EIP-7514 has been included in the latest Deneb+Cancùn (Dencùn) upgrade – to slow the rate of validator growth, capping the activation rate at eight validators per epoch.
+This is why EIP-7514 was included in the Deneb+Cancùn (Dencùn) upgrade – to slow the rate of validator growth, capping the activation rate at eight validators per epoch.

 Slowing the rate of activations and holding it constant allows the core community (Ethereum Foundation and Core Devs) more time to find a solution.
-EIP-7521 (MaxEB) is that potential solution.
+EIP-7521 (MaxEB) is a potential solution.

 For more information regarding the MaxEB upgrade, you can refer to the official EIP website.